 She’s Geeky provides a safe, friendly place for women in STEM to “geek out” and talk about their jobs, their passions, their lives and their hobbies in a supportive, non-competitive environment.

-Since 2007 She’s Geeky has offered 16 popular conferences in five cities across the country.
-The unconference format allows the agenda to be created live by the attendees themselves.
+The January 2017 San Francisco Bay Area event marks our 21st U.S. conference since 2007.
+The unConference format allows the agenda to be created live by the attendees themselves.
 Feedback from participants has been overwhelmingly positive and supportive.
 She’s Geeky is not trying to replace other women in tech or engineering meetings, but aims to supplement other gatherings with a unique, free-wheeling space for communication, inspiration, networking and support.

 It all began in early 2007, when a group of women working in the high-tech sector in the San Francisco Bay Area recognized a need for a gathering space.
 A haven where women who self-identify as geeky could meet in person to support, educate, and share experiences with one another.